 With reality turned on its head, Dee has only a group of other deal-making teens to keep her grounded, including the charming but secretive James Lancer.
 And as something grows between them amid an otherworldy ordeal, Dee begins to wonder: Can she give someone her heart when it’s no longer hers to give?

-Abuse, Alcoholism, Body Shaming, Depression, Transphobia
+Abuse, Alcoholism, Body Shaming, Depression, Transphobia, Grief, Death, Anxiety

 and worried my mother while going on a week strike on books because THIS BOOK DID ME DIRTY.
 That may sound over-exaggerated, but it’s the truth.
 I came into this not knowing what to expect and came out wrecked.

 The demons are a constant in Dee Morano’s life.
 You want something?
 All you have to do is give a body part.
 Dee need money to continue her schooling since budget cuts have taken away her scholarship and moving back in with her parents is unnacceptable.
 She finds a demon, but instead of the typical arm or leg, he wants her heart and 2 years of service.
 So now her and a few other teens do jobs closing portals for the demon.

-And can I just say that I love Dee?
-Her family life is pretty crappy, she suffers from anxiety, and is overall a detached individual.
-But I love her so much.
+And I loved Dee— a biracial Latina trying to escape an abusive home, who gives her heart away, damn the consequences.
+She suffers from anxiety, and is overall a detached individual.
+But gosh I love her so much.
 Rooting for her was like breathing, I wanted her to overcome her fear and find happiness.

 Though I do acknowledge there is no “take down the government” plot device, towards the end it does become a kind of ‘save the world’ book.
 Which is fine!
 It never seems like it’s a random thing just thrown in there.
 I can’t really talk about the end because spoilers, but it is quite sad